 School name

 Name of adult making the report and signature Role in school

+Dana an mafanna d ta an d th air mala Dete

 Person referred to and their role Date

 - See Safeguarding Policy for detail about neutral notifications and self-reporting - Use this form to record any concerns - The form should be handed directly to the DSL or Headteacher as soon as possible - Be as precise and accurate as possible. - Continue on a separate A4 sheet if necessary.
 Each page should be numbered (page x of x), dated and signed.